enoch-ng/Dota2HelperBot/README.md

 `ongoing` - Shows matches that are currently being “tracked” by the bot.

 `welcomechannel` - Sets the channel for posting welcome messages.
-When used without an argument, uses the current channel.
+When used without an argument, shows current setting.
 Otherwise, accepts a channel mention, a channel name, or a channel ID.

 `matchchannel` - Sets the channel for posting match updates.
 When used without an argument, uses the current channel.
 Otherwise, accepts a channel mention, a channel name, or a channel ID.

-`greetnewmembers` - Turns the welcome messages on or off.
+`welcome` - Turns the welcome messages on or off.
 When used without an argument, shows current setting.
 Use "off", "no", or "false" to turn welcome messages off.
 Anything else turns it on.

 `victorymessages` - Turns the victory messages on or off.
 When used without an argument, shows current setting.
 Use "off", "no", or "false" to turn victory messages off.
 Anything else turns it on.